 This course focuses on the principles of organizational and systems leadership in nursing and health care.
 Students will explore the impact of power, politics, policy, social justice, finance and the influence of regulatory agencies on ethical delivery of quality care.
-The need for the development of leadership and Sciences skills that emphasize ethical and critical decision-making, collaboration, and communication as a member of an intra-professional team will be discussed.
+The need for the development of leadership and Sciences skills that emphasize ethical and critical decision-

-NUR 428 Community and Global Perspectives 4 credits Summer in Nursing and Epidemiology
+NUR 428Community and Global Perspectives 4 creditsSummerin Nursing and Epidemiology